 Spring break is upon us and soon it will be summer vacation.
 That often means travel, if not to some exotic destination then a family visit or camping trip.
 Many hard core board gamers pack games for their vacations (I’ve seen some go to great lengths to break a large game down into a tiny travel box), but many people never consider taking games along on their travels.
 Yet games can be a useful and fun addition to the packing list.
 Why?
 Here are eight reasons why games and vacations should go together.

 - Fill a rainy day.
 Weather happens on vacation and it can ruin your day.
-However, if you have a few games along you can spend the day in the hotel doing something besides watching the Weather Channel and hoping the storm passes.
+However, if you have a few games or game apps that pay you real money along you can spend the day in the hotel doing something besides watching the Weather Channel and hoping the storm passes.

 - Meet new people.
 I’ve found that pulling out a game in a public space like a hotel lobby, picnic table, or restaurant often leads people to come over and ask what we’re doing.
 Some even join in for a game or two.
 We’ve met some really cool people this way.
 We’ve also gone to public game nights at local game stores in our destinations and met other gamers that way, too.